ivanbabko/goodrocket-css/README.md

 Here we style recognisable pieces of UI (e.g. `.c-modal {}`).
 We still use only classes here, so the specificity doesn't increase.
 We shouldn't find any selectors with a lower specificity than a class in this layer.
 At the same time, we should aim not to increase the specificity.
-Avoid unnecessary nesting, chaining, or qualifying the selectors.
-Keep it flat.
+Avoid nesting, chaining, or qualifying the selectors.
+Keep the specificity flat by using [BEM naming](https://css-tricks.com/bem-101) to convey structure in your CSS.

 Component classes can be combined with Object classes in the markup to take advantage of already available abstractions in the Objects layer.